Ski hire equipment categories explained

 Refurbished and well maintained equipment in 3rd or 4th year of use which has been down-graded from either Evolution or Performance categories.
 Equipment is appropriate for every level of skier but aimed at those on a budget.

 For skiers and riders who are comfortable on all types of slope and snow conditions.
 High quality skis offering grip and stability even at higher speeds with on-piste, ‘all mountain’ and ‘freestyle’ models available.
 Snowboards on offer are either ‘all mountain’ or ‘freestyle’.
 Skis and snowboards will be a maximum of 2 years (or 80 rental days) old.
-See: list of skis from the Performance category
+See list of skis and snowboards from the: Performance category

 Adult foot size limits